2025 SEASON

 2025 Status: Active - Arkansas Travelers - Double-A Affiliate

-2022 All American Collegiate Baseball 2nd
+2022 Collegiate Baseball All American 2nd Team

-2022 ABCA/Rawlings Atlantic All-Region 1st
+2022 ABCA/Rawlings Atlantic All-Region 1st Team

 2022 Sun Belt Conference Pitcher of the Year

-2022 All-Sun Belt First TeamA 2022 Collegiate Baseball second-team All-American and the first Chanticleer to be named the Sun Belt Conference Pitcher of the Year, VanScoter was also named to the All-Sun Belt first team and earned a spot on the ABCA/Rawlings Atlantic All-Region first team last season.
+2022 All-Sun Belt 1st TeamA 2022 Collegiate Baseball second-team All-American and the first Chanticleer to be named the Sun Belt Conference Pitcher of the Year, VanScoter was also named to the All-Sun Belt first team and earned a spot on the ABCA/Rawlings Atlantic All-Region first team last season.
 VanScoter went 9-4 with a 3.65 ERA on the season, firing 88.2 innings of work over 16 starts.
 He led the Sun Belt and ranked in the top-25 nationally in wins and was sixth in the Sun Belt in ERA on the season.
 He was fourth in the Sun Belt in innings pitched, seventh in strikeouts with 85, and tied for second in the league with 25 strikeouts looking.

 -